In Dreams (2017-)

 LPs: Lenticular Portraits (2014-)

 'LPs' (Lenticular Portraits)- Abstracted portraits of acquaintances based on the order, patterns and contents of their record collections.
-An intensive process that merges the artist's interests in painting, sculpture, woodworking, music, stripes, lenticular motion, and the discovery of personalities through possessions and organization.
+An intensive process that merges my interest in portraiture, sculpture, woodworking, music, stripes, lenticular motion, and the discovery of personalities through possessions and organization.
 Each piece was created and guided by listening to only music contained within the original reference collections—an unpredictable variable that strongly influences my subconscious selection of color and brush control.
-The compositions shift and move with the viewer, as the colors merge, fracture, weave, and "vibrate".
+The compositions shift and move with the viewer, as the colors merge, fracture, weave, and "vibrate"--vessles meant to capture and transmit the energy of the subject.

 live/work (2015- )